jb55/nostr-libnotify/README.md

 # nostr-libnotify

-Monitor libnotify notifications and send them to nostr
+xonsh script to monitor libnotify notifications and send them to nostr

 ## Environment variables